christiansalvatore/applicazioni-fisica-medicina/README.md

 ## Prerequisites | Software | Tools
-During the course (practical sessions) and the implementation of the final projects, we will make use of [Matlab](https://it.mathworks.com/) (The MathWorks).
+During the course (practical sessions), we will make use of [Matlab](https://it.mathworks.com/) (The MathWorks).
 Because of this, students are required to download and install Matlab on their laptops.

 Another required software package is Statistical Parametric Mapping, which is freely available for download on the [dedicated webpage](https://www.fil.ion.ucl.ac.uk/spm/) of the Wellcome Centre for Human Neuroimaging.
 Optional tool: [VBM](http://www.neuro.uni-jena.de/vbm/).